Also known as The Supervillain Shuffle

 - Darla was introduced in Buffy the Vampire Slayer as a Dark Action Girl Female Vampire Antagonist for Buffy, though was killed off soon after her debut.
 However, she was revived as a much more potent and ongoing adversary for Angel in his eponymous spinoff; even in Buffy they had a much more significant connection, as Darla was established as both his vampiric sire and former lover.

-- The Slitheen family started out as briefly recurring antagonists (two episodes, one of which was a two-parter) of the Ninth Doctor, then disappeared from the main series and started showing up frequently on The Sarah Jane Adventures.
+- On Doctor Who, the Slitheen family started out as briefly recurring antagonists of the Ninth Doctor, then disappeared from the main series and started showing up frequently on The Sarah Jane Adventures.

 - The Cardassians began as villains of the week on Star Trek: The Next Generation but ended-up with much greater plot significance on Deep Space Nine.